 Most vocational schools offer a wide range of programs, ranging from popular healthcare courses (e.g. Certified Nursing Assistant training) to certification and licensing exam prep for traditional trades like electricians, truck drivers and auto mechanics.
 The following is a brief list of some of the most popular programs available:

 - Criminal Justice

 - Truck Driving

-Best of all, online trade school programs can often save students money as well by eliminating the need for travel!
+Best of all, online programs can often save students money as well by eliminating the need for travel!

-If you’re ready to contact a local trade school and receive more information about upcoming courses, financial aid opportunities, test dates, etc., the first step is to enter your zip code in the search box below.
-You’ll be directed to a page showing contact forms for trade schools in your area.
+If you’re ready to contact a local trade school and receive more information about upcoming courses, financial aid opportunities, test dates, etc., the first step is to enter your zip code in the search box on this page.
+You’ll be directed to contact forms for featured trade schools in your area.
 Simply fill-in the required information, prepare any questions you have for the admissions personnel, and you’ll have taken the first step toward a brighter future!